kaanoner3/PartyWall_mobile/README.md

 Things that I would implement If I have more time;

 1) I would add loading indicator for mutations and queries.
 The system supports it but I couldn't add the loading indicator to the screens.
-2) I would improve the error handling.
-I would implement generic error handler provider.
+2) I would improve error handlings.
+That could have done by implementing a generic error handler provider.
 3) I think the design is looking decent, but color picking and user interface need more work to look more impressive.